petities/petitions.eu/README.rst

 * Database creation

-  Create a database.yml in you config folder there is an example sqlite database availble. link is to be added..
+  Create a database.yml in you config folder there is an example sqlite database available on request

 * Database initialization